Avnet/Fujikura-beamforming/README.md

 ## 5.3 Connecting the Type-C PAAM EVB to the ZCU208 <a name="connecting-paam-evb-and-zcu208"></a>

 Once you are familiar with setting up and using the Type-C PAAM EVB, you should be ready to continue on towards using it with the ZCU208.
 This will allow you to use [AMD's RFSoC technology](https://www.amd.com/en/products/adaptive-socs-and-fpgas/soc/zynq-ultrascale-plus-rfsoc.html) to drive the PAAM inputs and to process its outputs.
-This setup will also allow you to use the Avnet RFSoC Explorer tool and Matlab functions.
+This setup will also allow you to use the Avnet RFSoC Explorer tool and Matlab functions.<br>

-The image below outlines the setup that we want to achieve.
+The image below outlines the setup that we want to achieve.<br>
-<a name="figure-15–setup-overview"></a>
+<a name="figure-17–setup-overview"></a>
 <img src="./media/setup-overview.png" style="width:6.5in;height:auto;" /><br>
-__Figure 15 – Test setup overview__
+__Figure 17 – Test setup overview__

 ### 5.3.1 Ethernet Connections<a name="ethernet-connections"></a>
 From the host PC, digital control for the ZCU208 and the Fujikura PAAM is done via Ethernet.
 An Ethernet switch is required so that the connected devices will be on the same sub-net.
-As per the [diagram above](#figure-15–setup-overview), connect the following to an Ethernet switch:
+As per the [diagram above](#figure-17–setup-overview), connect the following to an Ethernet switch:
 - your PC
-- the ZCU208 - see connector (3) in [Figure 5](#figure-5-amd-zcu208-development-board)
+- the ZCU208 - see connector (3) in [Figure 7](#figure-7-amd-zcu208-development-board)
 - the Fujikura Type-C PAAM EVB, using J1 on the MicroZed SOM

 ### 5.3.2 Analog Connections<a name="analog-connections"></a>
-The two images below show the compression-mount SMA connectors on the under-side (fan side) of the Type-C PAAM EVB.
+The two images below show the compression-mount SMA connectors on the under-side (fan side) of the Type-C PAAM EVB.<br>
-<a name="figure-16–EVB-SMAs"></a>
+<a name="figure-18–EVB-SMAs"></a>
 <img src="./media/EVB_CN1_2_5_8_9.jpg" style="width:6.5in;height:auto;" />

 <img src="./media/EVB_CN3_4.jpg" style="width:6.5in;height:auto;" /><br>

-__Figure 16 – Fujikura Type-C PAAM EVB SMA connectors__
+__Figure 18 – Fujikura Type-C PAAM EVB SMA connectors__

 Use SMA cables and follow the instructions below: